-One of the first things people associate with camping is sitting round a campfire.
+One of the first things people associate with camping is sitting around a campfire.
 Although this is a pleasurable part of camping one it can also be very dangerous if proper precautions and fire safety are not followed.

 - Always build fires away from tents and make sure there are no overhanging branches

-- Make sure the area surrounding fire is clear.
+- Make sure the area surrounding the fire is clear.
 No guy lines or debris lying about as these are trip hazards.